MiraZzle/rental-manager-db/readme.md

 ## About

 This Oracle SQL-based database application manages residential rentals.
-It was developed as part of the course **Database Application Development (NDBI026)** at Charles University.
+It was developed as part of the course [**Database Application Development (NDBI026)**](https://is.cuni.cz/studium/predmety/index.php?do=predmet&kod=NDBI026) at Charles University.

 The system tracks:

 - Flats and their owners
 - Tenants and rental contracts
-- Payments and overdue monitoring
+- Payments
 - Service requests, actions, and responsible employees
 - External service companies

-The entity relationships model the full lifecycle of a rental agreement and its operational management.
+The entity relationships should model the full lifecycle of a rental agreement and its operational management.

+## Data Model

 ![alt](./docs/td.svg)